Ontario College Diploma | 4 semesters | Barrydowne Campus

 For students who wish to continue their education in Power Engineering Technology; an additional 1-credit course "Field Placement II" is necessary between second and third year.
 Placement officers will provide assistance in obtaining placement opportunities for these students.

-Students successfully completing the Power Engineering Technician program may enter directly into the Power Engineering Technology program.
-This will be of great assistance to those students considering further education, and higher levels of certification in the field of Power Engineering.
+If you are a student who has successfully completed the Power Engineering Technician program, you may enter directly into the Power Engineering Technology program.
+This will be helpful if you are considering further education and higher certification levels in power engineering.

 Graduates may find employment in industrial and non-industrial settings operating, maintaining and managing complex energy systems.
 These types of systems may be located in: